15 University Graduate CV Examples [& Templates]

 Edit Icon Build my resume

-Whether you attended a traditional 4-year university straight out of secondary school or completed an online programme, there’s no doubt your university experience was unique.
+Whether you attended a traditional 4-year university straight after finishing school or completed an online programme, there’s no doubt your university experience was unique.

 Why this CV works

-• If you graduated from university not too long ago, you likely have work experience you can include in your recent graduate CV.
-While it’s beneficial if you can include work similar to your chosen field, don’t worry if this isn’t your experience.
-Employers understand that everyone has to start somewhere, so here are some ways to ensure you demonstrate competency for the job:
+• If university graduation happened not too long ago, you likely have work experience you can include in your recent university graduate CV.
+While it’s great if you can include work similar to your chosen field, don’t worry if this isn’t your experience.
+Employers recognise that we all start somewhere, so here are some ways to ensure you demonstrate competency for the job:

 • Include relevant modules,